steveschofield/build-beginner-ethical-hacking-environment/rdesktop-container/README.md

 Connection to localhost (::1) 3389 port [tcp/ms-wbt-server] succeeded!
 [ls.io-init] done.`

-# From a MacBook or windows use the RDP client
+# From a MacBook or Windows, use the RDP client

+the default user is abc/abc and recommendation to update if you plan to use.
+This is for education purposes to show what can be done.
+I plan to use the container for variety of ethical hacking.

 ![RDP Login](./image/rdesktop-login.png)

 ![RDP desktop](./image/rdesktop-desktop.png)